 - What type of Disclosures do Impacted Businesses need to Make?

-- How their information is collected
+- How the information is collected and/or used

-- How their information is used
+- Why the information is collected and/or used

 CCPA will also oblige companies to publicly reveal and make customers aware of the existence and nature of their privileges under this law.
 The privileges include;

 - The right to opt-out of the sale or sharing of their data with third parties or opt-in for such sale.

 Our objective at Secure Privacy is to help you view data privacy and security as a way of gaining a competitive edge in your line of business as opposed to being a risk management issue.
 That is why we have a tailored complete CCPA compliance solution that is helping leading companies build their brand and corporate reputations.